Abdulmalik420/ADLab/AD-Challenges/Adding-LinuxOS.md

 - **samba-common:** The Samba common package provides shared libraries and support files used by other Samba components, including the Samba client utilities.
 - **krb5-user:** The krb5-user package provides the user-space components required to use Kerberos authentication, which is a secure authentication system that is widely used for network authentication.
 - **sssd-krb5:** The sssd-krb5 package provides the SSSD back end for Kerberos authentication.

+- By using the command ```realm discover``` we can see that ourdomain.com is not discoverable meaning we can not connect to it.
+- To join we can use the command ```sudo realm join --user=a-radahn ourdomain.com -v``` The user needs someone who is authenticated to create a computer in the active directory.
+If we have everything correctly we should see the message ```* Successfully enrolled machine in realm```
+- Using the command ```realm list``` we can see that we are connected.